 Student Accounting Services is located in the Whitlock Building in Room 210.
 Office hours are 8:00AM to 4:30 PM Monday through Friday.
-Beginning May 14th, Summer hours will be 7:30 AM to 4:00 Monday through Thursday and 7:30 to 12:30 on Fridays.
 Cashier windows are no longer available.
 You may drop off checks or money orders in the Lobby of our Office.

 Beginning June 1, 2018, EKU will not be partnering with Bank Mobile to issue student refunds.
 Students are encouraged to log into TouchNet (click on Make a Payment in EKU Direct) and then click on the Refunds tab at the top.
 You will be prompted to set up an ACH account for your refunds.
 Just enter your checking account and routing number of your bank account and your refunds will be processed there.
 If you wish to continue using your colonel1card, you can do so.
 Just log into www.colonel1card.com and get your account details and enter those in TouchNet.
 If you do not enter an ACH account in TouchNet, your refunds will be sent by paper check to the last updated address with the University and will be delayed.
 There are several banking locations within walking distance to open a checking account if you don't already have one.

-Book Vouchers for Fall 2018 will be available August 6th through September 4th
+Book Vouchers for Spring 2019 will be available January 2 through January 29th.

 Effective July 1st 2018, Student Accounting Services will no longer accept payments in person.
 The cashier windows will be closed.
 All payments will need to made online via Touchnet in EKU Direct.
 Online payments can be made with checking account (no fee) or with credit card (2.85% fee).
 Any student without a credit card or checking account can visit a local bank and convert cash to a money order.
 Money orders will be accepted in our office as a drop off payment and receipts will be emailed to the student eku email address.
 There will also be a drop box in the vestibule of the Whitlock lobby for after hours.
 Please ensure ID numbers are listed clearly on any drop off payments.
 Checks can continue to be mailed to our lockbox as well at Eastern Kentucky University, P.O.
 Box 639244, Cincinnati, OH 45263-9244.